-Hostname is prime identity of Linux servers in human world!
-Obviously IP address is the main component to identify system in environment.
-In this article we are going to see anything and everything about hostname.
-We will walk through what is hostname, how to set hostname, how to change hostname etc. Lets start with basics of hostname.
+The hostname is a prime identity of Linux servers in the human world!
+Obviously, IP address is the main component to identify the system in the environment.
+In this article, we are going to see anything and everything about hostname.
+We will walk through what is the hostname, how to set hostname, how to change hostname etc. Let’s start with basics of the hostname.

 What is hostname

-Hostname is human readable identity of server.
-Any server is identified by IP address in network but to identify easily hostname is also given.
-Normally FQDN (Fully Qualified Domain Name) is expected for system but even Domain name (name before dot) is also fine for systems under private networks.
+Hostname is the humanly readable identity of the server.
+Any server is identified by IP address in the network but to identify easily hostname is also given.
+Normally FQDN (Fully Qualified Domain Name) is expected for the system but even Domain name (name before the dot) is also fine for systems under private networks.
 Hostname can be alpha-numeric

 # getconf HOST_NAME_MAX